-Slow methods are used in traditional vinegar production, where fermentation progresses throughout a few months to a year or longer.
+Slow methods are used in traditional vinegar production, where fermentation progresses from a few months to a year or longer.

 Vinegar made with the traditional “Orleans” method:

-Traditional processes, such as the French “Orleans” method, demand a lengthy aging process in oak barrels, yielding a naturally stable product which doesn’t need preservatives or added sulfites.
+Traditional processes, such as the French “Orleans” method, demand a lengthy aging process in oak barrels, yielding a naturally stable product that doesn’t need preservatives or added sulfites.

 The final result also carries the full flavor profile of the underlying high-quality base used.
 It’s a better tasting and healthier product than the quickly made processed version.

-Some producers add sugar, but I tried to avoid those products by reading the label carefully.
-My favorite raspberry vinegar has no added sugar and is from the artisan Laurent Faure.
+Some producers add sugar, but I try to avoid those products by reading the label carefully.
+My favorite raspberry vinegar in France has no added sugar and is from the artisan Laurent Faure.

-Here’s my go-to recipe for a quick, easy and healthy starter to a weeknight dinner:
+Here’s my recipe using raspberry vinegar for a quick, easy and healthy starter to a weeknight dinner :